superfly/bfaas/README.md

 If a pool machine is stopped without performing its cleanup tasks, another worker will clean up any of its orphaned machines after their leases have expired.

+## Unauthenticated

+Workers accept unauthenticated requests.
+They are not reachable by the internet or by any other applications other than the coordinator.
+But any machine running in the coordinator application's space can make requests to workers.
+For this reason, access to the coordinator application should be restricted to trusted code.

 ## Untrusted metadata

 There is a subtle, but relatively weak, security flaw in this design.
 Untrusted worker machines